squawk7x/aQuteCardGame/README.md

 ## Game Control

 ### Mouse Controls
-- **Click on card**: Play the card onto the stack if it matches.
+- **Left click on card**: Play the card onto the stack if it matches.
-- **Right Click**: End the current player's turn.
+- **Left click on choosers**: Toggle decisions of the different choosers to wanted decision on 'multiple 8s', 'Jsuit', 'Jpoints', and 'Qute'.
-- **Toggle Decisions**: Click on the different choosers to toggle to appropriate decisions on 'multiple 8s', 'Jsuit', 'Jpoints', and 'Qute'.
+- **Left click**: End the current player's turn.
+Make next player play.

 ### Choosers
 - **Multiple 8s**: Decide how the draw cards rule for 'multiple 8s' will apply.